 The business of Le Espion reveals itself.
-There were at that time many French-Canadians—Itinerant (a traveler, wanderer) merchants, voyageurs, adventurers, etc.—traversing the unexplored west in search of favorable locations for the fur trade.
+At that time, many French-Canadians—Itinerant (a traveler, wanderer) merchants, voyageurs, adventurers, etc.—traversing the unexplored west in search of favorable locations for the fur trade.
 One such voyageur rescued Hennepin at the Falls of St. Anthony.
-Of course, these adventurers were looking for locations for the illegitimate fur trade because they did not expect to pay the king a royalty for the privilege of trading under such difficulties.
-But since the fur companies and such men as La Salle did pay licenses, and since they had police powers and might arrest and punish poachers, and since it was the duty of the Fathers to apprehend all such poachers, these Itinerants followed the inland portages, divides, water-sheds, or old Indian trails.
-They avoided the missions and the navigable streams; the Ohio River, from the mouth of the Wabash River to the mouth of the Tennessee River, was taboo because frequented by English-speaking traders whom the Itinerants feared to encounter.
+Of course, these adventurers were looking for areas for the illegitimate fur trade because they did not expect to pay the king a royalty for the privilege of trading under such difficulties.
+But since the fur companies and such men as La Salle did pay licenses, and since they had police powers and might arrest and punish poachers, and since it was the duty of the Fathers to apprehend all such poachers, these Itinerants followed the inland portages, divides, watersheds, or old Indian trails.
+They avoided the missions and the navigable streams; the Ohio River, from the mouth of the Wabash River to the mouth of the Tennessee River, was taboo because it was frequented by English-speaking traders whom the Itinerants feared to encounter.

-The Itinerant Merchant was a Canadian who had some means of his own or a line of credit with a Quebec or Montreal fur buyer.
+The Itinerant Merchant was a Canadian with some means of his own or a line of credit with a Quebec or Montreal fur buyer.
 He had allied with him from five to twenty-five Canadian youths, on a sort of profit-sharing basis, who were designated voyageurs (commercial travelers).
-Each voyageur, in turn, had with him a servant and a ‘coureur de bois’ who acted as interpreter.
+Each voyageur, in turn, had with him a servant and a 'coureur de bois' who acted as interpreter.
 A fully equipped Itinerant might have in his party as many as seventy-five men and boys—a considerable party, with considerable expense.
 Accordingly, it behooved the Itinerant to select a suitable location for trade.
-The best location for the purpose was to be found in the midst of Indians, who were in the midst of fur-bearing woods.
+The best site for the purpose was to be found amid Indians, who were in the midst of fur-bearing woods.
 Le Espion, doubtless, was looking for just such a place; we shall see.

 In 1684, Franquelin, a French geographer, made a map of Louisiana, which included the Mississippi and its tributaries to their headwaters.
 On that map, he shows, at the head of the Grand Chain of Rocks, a post named Tacaogane; at the Frankfort Hill, one named Nataogami; at the mouth of the Wabash River, on the left bank, one named Taarsile; one at about the location of East St. Louis, named Maroa; and at Cahokia, one named Kaockia.
 These are the only posts shown within several hundred miles of this old Reservation on that map, and it is presumed that they were the only ones then existed.
 These posts were necessarily built before 1684, and posts Tacaogane and Nataogami, the only ones within the Reservation, fairly shout as to the business of Le Espion in 1673.
 Of these two posts, Nataogami had by far the better location; it was at a great crossroads—the intersection of the "grand trace," or Ohio-Mississippi watershed, and the "salt trail" from river to river.
 If the Itinerant located there had his full complement of seventy-five men, he needed many shelters, requiring several huts.